Data driven weak universal consistency: Characterization of Model Classes

-Very complex local neighborhoods kill \dwc.
-An indicator scheme could be ``deceived'' by some process $p\in\cP^\infty$ into certifying accuracy, while a close enough distribution lurks with very bad performance.
-Note that since $\cP^\infty$ are \iid, the sources therein can be identified without confusion using their single letter marginals as well. \ignore{The collection of the single letter marginals of $\cP^\infty$ will be denoted by $\cP$.
-We will refer to both the measure and the single letter distribution as a \emph{model}.}
+We will see in this section that what makes the local neighborhoods of a probability distribution $p \in \cP$ bad and kills \dwc is that when a stopping rule is forced by $p^\infty\in\cP^\infty$ into certifying the accuracy of the estimate at some time (which will have to be the case, since the stopping rule has to stop with probability $1$ under $p$), it will nevertheless be the case that there are other probability distributions in $\cP$, potentially arbitrarily close to $p$, which induce inadequate performance on the estimator. \ignore{ As mentioned before, since $\cP^\infty$ contains \iid measures, the sources therein can be identified without confusion using their single letter marginals---we will use the same notation for the marginal and the probability measures where there is no ambiguity.
+The collection of the single letter marginals of $\cP^\infty$ will be denoted by $\cP$.
+We will refer to both the measure and the single letter distribution as a \emph{model}.} We now proceed to make this vague description of the underlying ideas precise. \bDefinition An $\epsilon-$\emph{neighborhood} of $p\in\cP$ is the set $\ngpe$ of all $p'\in\cP$ such that we have $||p-p'||_1<\epsilon$, where $||\cdot||_1$ denotes the $\ell_1$ distance. \eDefinition